panther-labs/panther/docs/gitbook/operations/advanced-setup/configuring-custom-domains.md

 ## Configuring a Custom Domain

-Out of the box, Panther ships with a self signed certificate generated at deployment time.
+Out of the box, Panther ships with a self-signed certificate generated at deployment time.
 While this setup is better than not having SSL/TLS enabled at all on the web server, it is still far from best practice especially for a security tool.
-Panther *highly* recommends you replace this self signed certificate with a proper certificate before using Panther in a production environment.
+Panther *strongly* recommends you replace this self-signed certificate with a proper certificate before using Panther in a production environment.

 Setting up a custom domain for the Panther app is fairly easy, and is takes four main steps: